arohanajit/Terraform-Ansible-Pipeline-Framework/docs/testing.md

 The testing framework aims to ensure:

 1. **Repository Structure Integrity**: Verify that all required directories and files exist
-2. **CI/CD Connection**: Confirm that the CI/CD pipeline can successfully connect and execute commands
-3. **Configuration Validation**: Ensure all configuration files are correctly formatted and syntactically valid
+2. **Configuration Validation**: Ensure all configuration files are correctly formatted and syntactically valid
+3. **Infrastructure Verification**: Test Terraform plan and state management
+4. **Ansible Configuration**: Validate Ansible playbooks and roles

+## Test Organization

+All tests are now organized in a consistent structure:

+- **Repository validation tests**: Located in the project root's `scripts/` directory
+- **Infrastructure and configuration tests**: Located in the `scripts/tests/` directory
+- **Running all tests**: Simplified with the main test runner script

 ## Available Tests